Kodagurupu/JaExplorer-PC/README.md

 1. Download zip archive: [JaExplorer](https://drive.google.com/file/d/1JzfL1Zb9gKb00Bl9Lk0qCVHmNwo5vnI1/view?usp=sharing)
 2. Unpack to any folder
-3. Go to that folder, then to JaExplorer and run `./JaExplorer` using the terminal.
+3. Go to that folder and run `./JaExplorer` using the terminal.

 If additional libraries are required, install them using the package manager.